madviking/pydantic-llm-tester/docs/guides/models/ADDING_MODELS.md

 ## Adding External Models

-Developers using the installed `llm_tester` package will typically define their custom LLM tasks as "models" outside of the installed package directory.
+Developers using the installed `pydantic-llm-tester` package will typically define their custom LLM tasks as "py_models" outside of the installed package directory.
 This allows you to manage your task definitions and test data separately from the library code.

-`llm_tester` can discover and run tests for models located in a directory you specify.
+The `pydantic-llm-tester` tool can discover and run tests for `py_models` located in a directory you specify.

 **Recommended Directory Structure for External Models:**